AdHoc-Protocol/AdHoc-protocol/README.md

 A pack's field can be `optional` or `required`.

-* `required` fields are always allocated and transmitted, even if was not touched and filled with data.
+* `required` fields are always allocated and transmitted, even if hey were not modified and filled with data.
-* `optional` fields, in turns, if was not touched, allocates just a few bits
+* `optional` fields, if were not modiied, allocate just a few bits

 According to AdHoc protocol description rule, primitive data type ended with `?` (`int?`, `byte?`...), and non-primitive data types (`string`, `array`...) are `optional`.